+III.
 REGULATION AND MONITORING OF STUDENT CONDUCT

-Disciplinary authority is be delegated to University administrators, faculty members, student committees, and organizations, as set forth in the "Code of Student Conduct", and in other appropriate policies, rules, or regulations adopted by the Board of Trustees.
+Disciplinary authority is delegated to University administrators, faculty members, student committees, and organizations, as set forth in the "Code of Student Conduct", and in other appropriate policies, rules, or regulations adopted by the Board of Trustees.
 Students are asked to assume positions of responsibility in the University judicial system so that they may contribute their skills and insights to the resolution of disciplinary cases.
-As an ordinary matter, the President has delegated authority over student conduct to the Associate Vice President of Student Life who may exercise it consistent with these procedures.
+As an ordinary matter, the President has delegated authority over student conduct to the Associate Vice President for Student Life who may exercise it consistent with these procedures.

-- A. The Associate Vice President for Student Life or designee has the authority to take immediate, necessary, and appropriate interim action to protect the health, safety and well-being of an individual and/or the University community. - a.
-The Associate Vice President for Student Life may take an interim action to evict a student from University housing, restrict a student's access to and movement about the campus, and/or suspend a student from the University whenever the continued presence of the student at the University is deemed to pose a serious threat to the student or to others or to the stability and continuance of normal University functions. - b.
-The interim action shall become effective immediately upon delivery of verbal and/or written notification to the student or their designee. - c.
-Interim suspension shall be considered an excused absence. - d.
-A hearing or conference will be granted as soon as possible. - B. The Office of Student Rights & Responsibilities, which is overseen by the Associate Vice President for Student Life, with direction and guidance from its Director, is responsible for administering the student conduct system and ensures that all student conduct proceedings are carried out in accordance with University policies and procedures. - C. Student conduct action may be pursued for any violation of University policy, or state, local, or federal law, on or off University premises by a student that affects the University's interests and/or is inconsistent with the University's expectations for students. - D. Students may be accountable both to civil authorities and to the University for acts that constitute violations of law and of this Code.
+- A. The Associate Vice President for Student Life or designee has the authority to take immediate, necessary, and appropriate interim action to protect the health, safety and well-being of an individual and/or the University community. - 1.
+The Associate Vice President for Student Life may take an interim action to evict a student from University housing, restrict a student's access to and movement about the campus, and/or suspend a student from the University whenever the continued presence of the student at the University is deemed to pose a serious threat to the student or to others or to the stability and continuance of normal University functions. - 2.
+The interim action shall become effective immediately upon delivery of verbal and/or written notification to the student or his/her designee. - 3.
+Interim suspension shall be considered an excused absence. - 4.
+A hearing or conference will be granted as soon as possible. - B. The Office of Student Rights and Responsibilities, which is overseen by the Associate Vice President for Student Life, with direction and guidance from its Director, is responsible for administering the student conduct system and ensures that all student conduct proceedings are carried out in accordance with University and School of Pharmacy policies and procedures. - C. Student conduct action may be pursued for any violation of University and School of Pharmacy policy, or district or federal law, on or off University premises by a student that affects the University's and School of Pharmacy's interests and/or is inconsistent with the University's and School of Pharmacy's expectations for students. - D. Students may be accountable both to civil authorities and to the University for acts that constitute violations of law and of this "Code."
 Disciplinary action at the University will not be subject to challenge on the grounds that criminal charges involving the same incident have been dismissed or reduced or that no criminal charges have been brought.
 Student conduct action may be pursued to address the behavior of a student organization (as an entity) when members of the student organization have engaged in potential violations of this Code for which they received the consent or encouragement of the organization or the organization's leaders/officers.